The Sandbox Environment for Generalizable Agent Research (SEGAR): The Sandbox Environment for Generalizable Agent Research

 \subsection{Simulator, rules, and the transition function}

-An overview of the rules and how they are composed for the transition function are provided in Figure~\ref{fig:arule} and Figure~\ref{fig:rules}.
-The \textsc{Simulator} is the ``brain" of the environment: it organizes the rules, entities, and factors, finds, applies the appropriate set of rules to each entity, and manages collisions.
+The \textsc{Simulator} controls the environment: it organizes the rules, entities, and factors, applies the appropriate set of rules to each entity, and manages collisions.
 The collection of rule applications along with collision dynamics make up the overall \emph{transition function}, $P$, of the POMDP.

-\segar{} allows the user to specify the set of rules, and the simulator applies those rules to all of the entities active in the arena of the task.
-Which entities apply to which rule is determined by pattern matching using the Python type hints system (see \href{https://docs.python.org/3/library/typing.html}{https://docs.python.org/3/library/typing.html}).
-For example, the following rule applies friction on one entity from another entity (see Figure~\ref{fig:arule} for an illustration of another example):
+\segar{} allows the user to specify the set of rules, and the simulator applies those rules to all of the entities active in the arena of the task (see Fig.~\ref{fig:arule} for an illustration).
+Which entities apply to which rule is determined by pattern matching using the Python type hints system ( \href{https://docs.python.org/3/library/typing.html}{https://docs.python.org/3/library/typing.html}).

-This rule takes as input two tuples, one with mass, velocity, and acceleration, and the other with friction.
-This tells the simulator to search for all pairs of entities that contain \emph{at least} these sets of factors, then marks these pairs as being valid input for this rule.
-As such, if a rule applies to an entity type, $\mathcal{T}^e$ with factor types $\mathscr{T}^e_{factor}$, it will apply to a sub-class of $\mathcal{T}^e$, $\mathcal{T}^{e'}$ with factor types $\mathscr{T}^{e'}_{factor} \supseteq \mathscr{T}^e_{factor}$.

 In order to handle multiple rules applying to potentially the same entity's factors, we implemented a simple logic managed by the simulator to decide what rules to apply (resolve rule conflicts) and how (if at all) their results combine.
-The output of the above rule, for example, is typed to \emph{aggregate} the change in the acceleration factor, so that the result of this rule should be added with any other rules that aggregates the same factor.
+Example rules and details on the output types are provided in the Supp.